 5. Castel Sant'Angelo

 Built in the year 135, Castel Sant'Angelo or The Mausoleum of Hadrian was originally ordered to be constructed as a mausoleum for the Roman Emperor and his family.
 The Emperor, unfortunately, died before it was completed.
 It was Emperor Antoninus Pius, his successor, who completed the building and transferred the former Emperor’s remains together with that of his son and wife to the mausoleum.
 Several years later, this building was used as a refuge by the popes.
 Today, the castle has been converted into a museum.
 Inside, tourists can view several historical figurines, the Papal residence, and paintings from the Renaissance period.
 At the top floor, you can get a stunning view of the city.
-Closest attraction is the Piazza Navona and National Roman Museum and Piazza Navona, which is one of the romantic places in Rome.
+The closest attraction is the National Roman Museum and Piazza Navona, which is one of the romantic places in Rome.

 Address: Lungotevere Castello, 50, 00193 Roma RM, Italy

 Website: Castel Sant'Angelo

 Constructed in 1473 and completed eight years later, the Sistine Chapel is Rome’s most valuable treasure.
 This temple is where the papal conclave is held.
 The entire walls and ceilings of the Sistine Chapel are covered with paintings by Luca, Botticelli, Perugino, and the renowned Michelangelo.
 The ceiling of the chapel is covered in exquisite paintings depicting the nine stories from the book of Genesis and the book of Revelation.
 The painters also worked on the stories of Moses, Jesus, and the prophets.

 Address: 00120 Vatican City, Inside the Vatican Museums, in the Vatican City

 The Complete Vatican tour with Vatican Museums, Sistine Chapel & St. Peter's Basilica